Fabi019/MerossBLE/README.md

 The messages itself are essentially the same as in the HTTP API.
 Once the device is connected to the wifi, a configuration with other Meross tools is also possible.

+## License

+Copyright (C) 2024 Fabi019

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.